getgrav/grav-learn/pages/17/09.webservers-hosting/06.windows-subsystem-for-linux/doc.md

 Install Grav by downloading the ZIP package and extracting it:
 1. Download the latest-and-greatest [**Grav**](https://getgrav.org/download/core/grav/latest?target=_blank) or [**Grav + Admin**](https://getgrav.org/download/core/grav-admin/latest?target=_blank) package.
 1. Extract the ZIP file into the webroot you have created before.
-1. Rename the extracted folder to `mysite`.
+1. Rename the extracted folder to `my-site`.
-1. Open [http://localhost/mysite](http://localhost/mysite?target=_blank) in the browser and you should have a working Grav installation.
+1. Open [http://localhost/my-site](http://localhost/my-site?target=_blank) in the browser and you should have a working Grav installation.

 #### Option 2: Ubuntu
 Run the following commands to install Grav inside the default webroot of Apache: